edgedb/rfcs/text/1009-group-by.rst

 equivalent to ``name := .name``, except that ``name`` is not made available to later aliases in the ``BY`` clause.

-The ``GROUPINGS`` clause, if omitted, is taken to be the list of all specified aliases in the ``BY`` clause.
+The ``USING`` clause, if omitted, is taken to be the list of all specified aliases in the ``BY`` clause.
 This means it is usually superfluous in this initial pre-grouping sets version, but it does allow aliases in the BY clause to be defined solely as a helper to later aliases.